-Spread out over 160,640 acres are sights as diverse as a quaint historic district in Ellicott City, high-tech research parks, a mall with more than 200 stores, rivers and forests in two state parks, a lakefront city center, horse farms and fields dotted with sheep and cattle, an antiques and art center at Historic Savage Mill and two 14-screen movie theaters.
+Spread out over 160,640 acres are sights as diverse as a quaint historic district; high-tech research parks; a mall with more than 200 stores; parks with rivers and forests; a lakefront city center; fields dotted with livestock; two arts centers; a wearable sculpture museum; two outdoor amphitheaters; and two 14-screen movie theaters.

-The county can boast of such accomplishments as having the first national railroad terminus, one of the largest planned cities in the country and a reputation as America’s heartland of soccer.
+The county can boast of such accomplishments as having the first national railroad terminus and one of the largest planned cities in the country.

 Demographically, the county is considered affluent and well-educated.
-With a population of 287,085 Howard has a median household income of $101,867, the highest in the state and among the highest in the nation, according to the U.S. Census Bureau.
-About 57 percent of residents over 25 years old have a bachelor’s degree or higher.
+With a population of about 317,000, Howard has a median household income of $113,800, the highest in the state and among the highest in the nation, according to the U.S. Census Bureau.
+More than 60 percent of residents over 25 years old have a bachelor’s degree or higher.

 THE WAY WE WERE

-The county’s first settler, a Puritan named Adam Shipley, was granted a home near the Patapsco River in what is now Elkridge by Lord Baltimore in 1687.
+The county’s first settler, a Puritan named Adam Shipley, was granted a home near the Patapsco River in what is now Elkridge in 1687.

 Through their leadership, a road from Baltimore to Frederick was started — appropriately named Frederick Road.
 The Ellicott brothers also aided the beginning of the Baltimore and Ohio Railroad, with its first terminus in Ellicott City.

-During the Civil War, Howard County sent its sons to both Confederate and Union armies — splitting families and communities.
-A portion of the underground railroad runs along Route 1 to Baltimore.
+During the Civil War, Howard County sent its sons to both Confederate and Union armies, splitting families and communities.
+A portion of the Underground Railroad runs along U.S. 1 to Baltimore.

-In the 19th century, the county became a haven for wealthy Baltimore and Washington residents who built summer homes, searching for relief in the fresh country air during the hot summer months.
+In the 19th century, the county became a haven for wealthy Baltimore and Washington residents who built summer homes, searching for relief in the fresh country air.

 THE NEW CITY AND BEYOND

 Until the 1950s, the county didn’t change much from its established agrarian lifestyle.
-It was then that suburban development — restaurants, motels and shops — began to appear along main arteries of the county, attracting more residents.
+It was then that suburban development — restaurants, motels and shops — began to appear along main arteries, attracting more residents.

-Today, Columbia boasts more than 120 eateries, along with lakefront festivals and Merriweather Post Pavilion, an amphitheater that draws some 250,000 people to concerts each year.
+Today, Columbia boasts hundreds of eateries, along with lakefront festivals and Merriweather Post Pavilion, a nationally known amphitheater that draws at least 250,000 people to concerts each year.
 The Columbia Association, the city’s quasi-government organization, runs a network of pools, gyms and recreation sites.

-The city’s core is poised for a redevelopment.
-A 30-year master plan to bring up to 5,500 new homes and 6 million square feet of office and retail space along with new cultural amenities won approval in February 2010.
-Developer Howard Hughes Corp. intends to break ground in 2012.
+The city’s core is being redeveloped as part of a 30-year master plan approved in 2010 to add up to 5,500 new homes and 6 million square feet of office and retail space, along with new cultural amenities.